andreasm80/blog.local/content/post/2023-11-23-tkgi-nsx-nsx-alb/index.md

-Now back to my notice above about doing this in an unsupported way and placing the SEs on different T1.
+Now back to my notice above about doing this in an unsupported way and placing the SEs on different T1s (which I cant understand how is possible to do anyway).
 By just doing a traceflow from one of the SEs data nic to the worker nodes of my Kubernetes cluster, it will involve the Edge cluster as the destination T1 is centralised (being active/passive and placed on an Edge cluster).
 But when using products like TKGi, TKGs the auto created Tier1 routers tend to be created as centralized routers, so we will alway have this issue when traffic is going through the Tier-0/Edges.

 ![traceflow](images/image-20231127201836688.png)